64 North Country Road, Smithtown, NY 11757

 The Garden Grill is located at 64 North Country Road, Smithtown.
-Three handicapped spaces in the paved parking lot are near the ramp to the handicapped entrance.
+Three handicapped spaces in the paved parking lot are near the ramp to the accessible entrance.
 The double-door, main entrance is up three stone steps.
 The Garden Grill has two floors.
 There are thirteen steps to the second floor.
 There is no elevator.
 Floors are wood/carpet.
 Seating is at tables (high and low) and a full-height bar.
 There is ample space between tables in the several dining areas.
 There is a second floor party space.
 There is no elevator to reach this level.

-Two, single-occupancy, handicapped-accessible restrooms are located near the handicapped entrance.
-The sinks are not wheelchair accessible, The ladies' room has a baby-changing station.
+Two, single-occupancy, accessible restrooms are located near the accessible entrance.
+The sinks are a bit tight for wheelchair users.
+The ladies' room has a baby-changing station.
 The men's room does not.

 There is outdoor dining at umbrella covered tables.
 Pebbles or pavers cover the ground.
 There is a full-height bar outside.